 Reason for ApplicationAn evidence review of MBS items for subacromial decompression will be conducted and considered by the Medical Service Advisory Committee to ensure government funding of subacromial decompression in Australia is based on strong evidence of clinical and cost effectiveness.
 The currently subsidised MBS items for subacromial decompression (by acromioplasty) are MBS item 48903 and MBS item 48909.

-Terms of ReferenceThe Terms of Reference for the review are to:
+Terms of ReferenceThe Terms of Reference for the review were to:

 - Review clinical guidelines on the management of rotator cuff disease, taking account of the clinical characteristics of the population/s recommended for subacromial decompression (with/without rotator cuff repair).